-Required material: McCallum, Hughes-Hallett, Gleason, et al., Multivariable Calculus, 5th ed.
+Required material: The textbook is Hughes-Hallett et al., Calculus, 4th ed.

-Plan: We'll cover most of chapters 12-17.
+Plan: We'll cover most of chapters 6-11.
+Topics include techniques and applications of integration, sequences and series, Taylor series, and differential equations.
 There's a more detailed schedule below, but it's subject to change.

 Homework: By now you've probably figured out that working problems is mostly how you learn math.
-There will be homework assigned nearly every week, due at midnight on Wednesdays.
+There will be homework assigned nearly every week, due at the beginning of class on Wednesdays.
 I strongly encourage you to work in groups, but you must make sure that you understand the problem completely yourself before submitting your answer.
 You will turn in some of each assignment on Webwork, which you can access through Canvas.
 You can submit answers as many times as necessary on Webwork (up to the due date), so I expect that you'll get 100% on each assignment.
 Some of the assignments you do not need to turn in, but you are responsible for the material - completing only the Webwork assignments is not enough to prepare you for the exams.
-Math 220 is a 4-credit course.
+This is a 4-credit course.
 In addition to in-class time, you will be spending time outside of class on various activities.
 The first and most important activity is to regularly read the text and to work through and understand the examples in each section.
 You should try to spend time on this every day.

-Proficiency tests: You will need to pass two tests on multivariable calculus proficiency skills on Webwork, one on partial differentiation (chapter 14 material), and the other on multiple integration (chapter 16 material).
-Each will consist of a small number of problems, and you must get all of them correct.
-Each test is 5% of your final grade, and no partial credit will be given.
-You may retake the proficiency tests (with different problems) as many times as necessary.
+Proficiency test: All Calculus II students are required to pass an "integration proficiency test" online.
+This test will have 7 integration problems, and you must get each problem correct in order to pass.
+You should be able to answer all the questions after we have finished Chapter 7.
+You may retake the proficiency test (with different problems) as many times as necessary.
 These must be completed by hand without help from any technology, websites, or other people.